CSS Grid vs Flexbox: When to Use Each Layout System

 Grid Strengths

-- Explicit placement — place items at exact row/column positions using grid-row and grid-column.
+- Explicit placement means placing items at exact row/column positions using grid-row and grid-column.

-- Template areas — grid-template-areas lets you define layouts using visual ASCII art.
+- Template areas, defined with grid-template-areas, let you build layouts using visual ASCII art.

-- Fr units — the fr unit distributes remaining space proportionally, making responsive grids effortless.
+- Fr units refers to the fr unit, which distributes remaining space proportionally and makes responsive grids effortless.

 When to Use Flexbox